Paul-Surridge/Sample-Works/README.md

 **/Screenshots:**

-	Folder contains screenshots of the x3 java projects contained in the Projects folder and works completed at previous employer.
+	Folder contains screenshots of the x3 java/javaFX projects contained in the Projects folder and works completed at previous employer.

 **/Knowledge Base**